Accenture/openathon-2019-angular/boring-theory-2/README.md

 > This is a complex subject we don’t pretend to study deeper.
 Have a look to their definitions, try to understand them, check the links and after your puzzle or poker face try to continue :)

-But now, seriously, try to have them present while designing and developing, or at least knowing that they exists and you can gain a lot considering them.
+But now, seriously, try to have them present while designing and developing, or at least knowing that they exist and you can gain a lot considering them.

 Firstly, we will start with the simple ones.